Warblefly/MultimediaTools-mingw-w64/README.md

 I keep a binary installer on my website.
 <a href="http://gallery.johnwarburton.net/MultimediaTools-mingw-w64-Open-source.exe">http://gallery.johnwarburton.net/MultimediaTools-mingw-w64-Open-source.exe</a>

-This is an XZ archive, which can be opened using popular tools such as 7zip.
-Otherwise, making the EXE takes a desperately long time in the single-threaded nsis application.

 Some of the binaries use shared libraries, ending in .dll.
 Like the executable programs, they're in the /bin/ directory of the distribution.
 Please keep them together with the .exe programs.

 BACKGROUND
 ==========

-Supporting the cross-compilation of the very versatile FFmpeg utilities under mingw-w64, Roger Pack with Zeranoe and others publish a set of patches and a build script to, first, compile a working mingw-w64 environment on a POSIX system, then compile a very full FFmpeg and associated libraries and utilities within mingw-w64 ready for installation on a Windows 64-bit system.
+Supporting the cross-compilation of the very versatile FFmpeg utilities under mingw-w64, Roger Pack with Zeranoe (closed now) and others publish a set of patches and a build script to, first, compile a working mingw-w64 environment on a POSIX system, then compile a very full FFmpeg and associated libraries and utilities within mingw-w64 ready for installation on a Windows 64-bit system.

 With grateful thanks to the Zeranoe and other developers especially Roger Pack, I have extended this build system for my own purposes.
 At first, this was developed using the Cygwin compatibility suite for Windows, but now it is developed on GNU/Linux.